KDE/clazy/README.md

 You can also edit mkspecs/common/clang.conf and change QMAKE_CXX to clazy instead of clang++ and run qmake -spec linux-clang

+It's recommended that you disable pre-compiled headers and don't use ccache.

 You're all set, clazy will now run some checks on your project, but not all of them.
 Read on if you want to enable/disable which checks are run.